 Soft tissue cancers can occur almost anywhere in the body, but are most often found in the legs and pelvis, followed by the arms and upper body.
 This fact sheet is about cancers of the heart, peripheral nerves (nerves outside of the central nervous system) and soft tissues such as muscle and connective tissue that are not associated with internal organs.
 This fact sheet does not include information about Kaposi sarcoma, a cancer of the blood vessels that occurs among individuals with HIV/AIDS.

 Soft tissue cancers are rare.
-Each year in New York State, almost 400 men and 300 women, including children, are diagnosed with soft tissue cancers and about 100 men and 100 women, including children, die from this disease.
+Each year in New York State, almost 400 men and over 300 women, including children, are diagnosed with soft tissue cancers and over 100 men and over 100 women, including children, die from this disease.